Events and alarms

-Alarms (explained)
+Alarms

 This feature is only available in certain XProtect VMS systems.
-For more information, see the product comparison chart: https://www.milestonesys.com/products/software/product-index/
+For more information, see the product comparison chart: https://www.milestonesys.com/products/software/xprotect-comparison/

 On the XProtect VMS server, virtually any kind of incident or technical problem - events - can be set up to trigger an alarm.
 Alarms and events can all be viewed on the Alarm Manager tab, which provides a central overview of your VMS incidents, status, and possible technical problems.

+You cannot set up alarm triggers yourself in the XProtect Smart Client.
+Your system administrator sets up alarm triggers when they configure the XProtect VMS system.
 The Alarm Manager tab is either displayed or hidden depending on the settings defined by your system administrator.

 The Alarm Manager tab provides a dedicated view for your alarm or event handling.
 The tab itself displays the number of active alarms.
 More than nine alarms are shown with a 9+ alarms.
 The Alarm Manager tab includes an alarm list, an alarm preview for previewing video associated with individual alarms or events, and possibly also a map that displays the geographical location of the camera associated with the alarm.